megacamelus/camel-upstream-info/camel-documentation/camel-fop.md

 </tbody>
 </table>

-# Example
+## Example

-Below is an example route that renders PDFs from xml data and xslt template and saves the PDF files in the target folder:
+Below is an example route that renders PDFs from XML data and XSLT template and saves the PDF files in the target folder:

     from("file:source/data/xml")